Australian Parliament to call for Israel to return principal

 In Israel last month, a psychiatric panel said it determined Leifer had lied about suffering a mental condition and said she was fit to stand trial.
 The Israeli Justice Ministry said in light of those findings it would move to expedite her extradition.

-But a week later, court granted the request of Leifer’s attorney to question the psychiatric panel’s ruling.
+But a week later, the court granted the request of Leifer’s attorney to question the psychiatric panel’s ruling.

 Cross-examinations of the psychiatrists are expected to take place in February or March.